mbrt/blog-src/001-ripgrep-code-review/post.md

 or with a `WalkBuilder`, that implements the
 [builder pattern](https://doc.rust-lang.org/book/method-syntax.html#builder-pattern).
-This allows to customize the behavior without annoying the user to provide a lot of parameters to the constructor:
+This allows to customize the behavior without annoying the user, forcing them to provide a lot of parameters to the constructor:

 ```rust
 let w = WalkBuilder::new(path).ignore(true).max_depth(Some(5)).build();